ScPoEcon/scpo-beamer/README.md

 ---

 **scpo** is a theme for beamer.
 Feel free to use it for your seminar talks.
+[Here](https://github.com/jmboehm/scpo-beamer/demo/demp.pdf) are some demonstration slides.

 Also, the theme is far from perfect, so please feel free to submit pull requests.

 ## Installation

-Installing **scpo** from source, like any Beamer theme, involves four easy
+Installing **scpo** from source, like any Beamer theme, involves five easy
 steps:

 1. **Download the source** with a `git clone` of the [scpo repository](https://github.com/jmboehm/scpo-beamer)